Cupolas of Capitalism

 STATE CITY STATE CAPITOL STREET ADDRESS(es) / BUILDING DATE(s) / ARCHITECT(s) BLDG.
 DESCRIPTION(s), IMAGE(s) and SITE LINK(s)

-Michigan Lansing 100 N. Capitol Ave. (at W. Michigan Ave.) / bird's eye views facing north, and rotated to show front, from MS Bing; street and 3D view from Google Maps; and 3D model from Google 3D warehouse.
+Michigan Lansing 100 N. Capitol Ave. (at W. Michigan Ave.) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model from 3D Warehouse.

 1871-78, Capitol designed and built / Elijah E. Myers.